eau-dae-raie-A/Dev-Ops-Group-1-/use-case/use-case(32).md

 🛠 Main Success Scenario

 	•	The system receives a request for the number of speakers of Chinese, English, Hindi, Spanish, and Arabic, along with the total world population.
-	•	The system retrieves up-to-date language data and world population figures from the database.
+	•	The system retrieves given dataset and world population figures from the database.
 	•	The system calculates the percentage of the world population for each language.
 	•	The system compiles the data into a report, showing the number of speakers for each language and their percentage of the world population.
 	•	The system generates the report and delivers it to the researcher for analysis.